eProsima/Fast-DDS-docs/README.md

 1. [OPTIONAL]: You can checkout to different Fast DDS and Fast DDS-docs branches within the appropriate repositories located in `<path_to_ws>/fastdds-docs_ws/src`

-1. Build the workspace using colcon
+1. Build the workspace using colcon[^colcon_ignore]

     ```bash
     source <path_to_venv>/fastdds-docs-venv/bin/activate
     cd <path_to_ws>/fastdds-docs_ws
     colcon build
     ```

+[^colcon_ignore]: If the virtual environment is placed within the colcon workspace, it is recommended to add an empty `COLCON_IGNORE` file in the root of the virtual environment so that colcon does not inspect it.

 1. Run documentation tests: